Iain Burgess

 Iain Burgess (24 November 1953 – 11 February 2010) was an English record producer and audio engineer.
 He helped define the sound of the Chicago post-punk music scene in the 1980s and early 1990s.
 Burgess worked with a number of key underground bands including: Big Black, Naked Raygun, The Effigies, Rifle Sport, Toothpaste, Get Smart!, Ministry, Green, Bloodsport, Pegboy, Poster Children, and Bhopal Stiffs.

 Burgess was a native of Weymouth, Dorset, England.

 His "Chicago sound" was described by the Chicago Tribune as: "built on no-nonsense elements: powerhouse drumming, prominent bass lines, and bold guitars that split the difference between anthemic and anarchic."
 The Chicago Sun-Times described it as: "a massive, crunching, live-and-in-your-face sound".
 It was a sound that influenced Burgess' friend and student Steve Albini.

-Burgess also worked with the Defoliants, Heavy Manners, the Cows, the Didjits, Breaking Circus, Jawbox, Heliogabale, Daria, Les Vilains Clowns, Papier Tigre and many others.
+Burgess also worked with the Defoliants, Heavy Manners, the Cows, the Didjits, Breaking Circus, Jawbox, Heliogabale, Daria, Les Vilains Clowns, Papier Tigre, Mega City Four, and many others.

-Burgess moved to Europe in the early 1990s and worked at Black Box (his own recording studio in rural France.)
+Burgess moved to Europe in the early 1990s and worked at Black Box (his own recording studio in rural France, Black Box Recording Studio - La Dionnaie - 49520 Noyant la Gravoyere - France.)

-Burgess died in France on 11 February 2010 of a pulmonary embolism-- a complication of pancreatic and liver cancer.
+Burgess died in France on 11 February 2010 of a pulmonary embolism, a complication of pancreatic and liver cancer.